webaverse/docs/docs/create/import-vroid-studio.md

 After clicking "OK", you will need to choose a location on your computer to save the new .VRM exported file to.

+## 2. Test your avatar

+In order to preview your avatar is working, open the [Webaverse 3D app](https://app.webaverse.com) and simply drag n' drop the VRM file into the browser window to spawn it.

+To change avatars you have to look for the bounding box to select the object (usually located by the VRM's feet) by pressing `e`, then press `g` to activate.

-## 2. Mint your VRM file as an NFT
+## 3. Mint your VRM file as an NFT

 See [How To Mint NFTs](./mint.md) for how to mint the `.vrm` file you exported above.